24 Nov 4 ways magnesium makes menstrual cycles better

-- Magnesium has been shown in numerous studies to ease challenges related to your menstrual cycle, including improving premenstrual moods, decreasing menstrual cramp pain, reducing water retention and cutting migraine frequency
+- Numerous studies show that magnesium can help treat menstrual-related issues including improving premenstrual moods, decreasing menstrual cramp pain, reducing water retention and cutting migraine frequency.

 Here’s how getting more magnesium through your daily diet (such as with almonds, spinach, cashews, soy milk and black beans) or supplements makes every menstrual cycle better….